 In 2021, MWDOC and OCWD, in collaboration with their member agencies, led the effort to update water demand projections originally done as part of the 2021 OC Water Demand Forecast for MWDOC and OCWD.
 The updated demand projections, prepared by CDM Smith, were for the Orange County region as a whole, and provided retail agency specific demands.
 The projections span the years of 2025-2050 and are based upon information surveyed from each Orange County water agency.
+Appendix H presents details of the projection methodology.

 The forecast methodology began with a retail water agency survey that asked for FY 2017-18, FY 2018-19 and FY 2019-20 water use by major sector, including number of accounts.
 If a member agency provided recycled water to customers that information was also requested.
-Given that FY 2017-18 was a slightly above-normal demand year (warmer/drier than average) and FY 2018-19 was a slightly belownormal demand year (cooler/wetter than average), water use from these two years were averaged to represent an average-year base water demand.
+Given that FY 2017-18 was a slightly above-normal demand year (warmer/drier than average) and FY 2018-19 was a slightly below-normal demand year (cooler/wetter than average), water use from these two years were averaged to represent an average-year base water demand.